 - Ensure you have submitted the Honors Final Plan of Study and Thesis Plan.
 You will not be included in the Honors Medals Ceremony until these forms are completed and filed.
 Check with your major department if further information is required.

 - Know how to submit your thesis.
 You must submit a hard copy to the Honors Program in ROWE 419 with a signed approval form.
-University Scholars and Honors Scholars are also encouraged to submit their theses electronically to Digital Commons at UConn.
+University Scholars and Honors Scholars are also encouraged to submit their theses electronically to Open Commons at UConn.

 - Review the Graduation Timeline (for fall, December, and spring graduation)